Anupriya-S/Capstone-Azure-Machine-Learning-Engineer/README.md

 ### Overview
 The data is about Asteroids and is provided by NEOWS(Near-Earth Object Web Service).
 It is a NASA's dataset and can be found on Kaggle.
 One can download the dataset from [this](https://www.kaggle.com/shrutimehta/nasa-asteroids-classification/download) link.

 The dataset contains various information about the asteroids and labels each asteroid as hazardous(1) or non-hazardous(0).
-The dataset consists of 4687 data instances(rows) and 40 features(columns).
-Although we will not be using all those features beacause some of them are highly correlated.
+The dataset consists of ***4687 data instances(rows) and 40 features(columns)***.
+Although we will not be using all those features because some of them are highly correlated.
 Some of those features are:

 1. Absolute Magnitude: An asteroid’s absolute magnitude is the visual magnitude an observer would record if the asteroid were placed 1 Astronomical Unit (AU) away, and 1 AU from the Sun and at a zero phase angle.
 2. Est Dia in KM(min): This feature denotes the estimated diameter of the asteroid in kilometres (KM).
 3. Relative Velocity km per sec: This feature denotes the relative velocity of the asteroid in kilometre per second.
 4. Jupiter Tisserand Invariant: This feature denotes the Tisserand’s parameter for the asteroid.
-Tisserand’s parameter (or Tisserand’s invariant) is a value calculated from several orbital elements(semi-major axis, orbital eccentricity, and inclination) of a relatively small object and a more substantial‘ perturbing body’.
+Tisserand’s parameter (or Tisserand’s invariant) is a value calculated from several orbital elements(semi-major axis, orbital eccentricity, and inclination) of a relatively small object and a more substantial ‘perturbing body’.
 It is used to distinguish different kinds of orbits.
 5. Eccentricity: The axis marked eccentricity is a measure of how far from circular each orbit is: the smaller the eccentricity number, the more circular the realm.

 These are only a few of the features that we are going to use.

 ### Task
 As mentioned earlier, the task is to classify the asteroids as hazardous(1) or non-hazardous(0).
 This makes it a two class classification problem.
 There are 40 features in this dataset but we will get rid of 18 of them because they are highly correlated.
-However, I will 21 of the remaining features for the training purpose and 'Hazardous' (0 or 1) will be the target column.
+However, I will use 21 of the remaining features for the training purpose and 'Hazardous' (0 or 1) will be the target column.

 ### Access
 For the purpose of this project, I downloaded this dataset and saved it in the project's GitHub repository and accessing it using [this](https://raw.githubusercontent.com/Anupriya-S/Capstone-Azure-Machine-Learning-Engineer/main/nasa.csv) link.
 Following screenshot shows the same: